drchrispinnock/gcp-node-example/article.md

 Hints:
 - Pick three zones from the GCP list
 - Use a for loop to iterate through the zones
-- Modify the instance name, zone and disk clause in the glcoud command by using the loop variable
+- Modify the instance name, zone and disk clause in the ```gcloud``` command by using the loop variable